This article will go through why your TV is experiencing a flicker when connected to and displaying content from a PC via HDMI.

 Finally, test the TV with another source other than your PC as the screen flicker may be a sign of a broken TV.
 If screen flicker is occurring because the TV is broken, you want to contact your manufacturer's support team and try to get the warranty if available.

 What about monitors?

 While monitors are a little bit out of the scope of this article, many of the concepts here apply to monitors as well.
 You'll often use different connectors like VGA, DVI or Display Port for monitors and you would have to research those connectors to see what they support.

-If you have any additional questions or concerns on why your TV is experiencing a flicker connected to and displaying from a PC via HDMI, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at firstname.lastname@example.org or give us a call at +1-415-449-5426, then follow the prompts to reach support.
+If you have any additional questions on why your TV is experiencing a flicker connected to and displaying from a PC via HDMI, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at firstname.lastname@example.org or give us a call at our toll-free support line at +18885575335.